Jessica Pierce

 Jessica Pierce (born October 21, 1965) is an American bioethicist, philosopher, and writer.
-She currently has a loose affiliation with the Center for Bioethics and Humanities, University of Colorado Denver, but is mostly independent, focussing on writing.
 Early in her career, her research primarily addressed ethical questions about healthcare and the environment.
-Since the 2000s, however, much of her work has focused on animal ethics.
-She has published twelve books, including multiple collaborations with the ecologist Marc Bekoff.
+Since the 2000s, however, much of her work has focused on animal ethics, including questions about the ethics of pet-keeping; dog-human relationships; and morality in animals.
+She is the author of numerous books on human–animal relationships, including Wild Justice (with Marc Bekoff), The Last Walk, Run, Spot, Run, Unleashing Your Dog (with Bekoff), A Dog’s World (with Bekoff), and Who’s a Good Dog?